danielsaidi/website_danielsaidi/collections/_posts/2019/2019-01-26-async-operations.md

 ```

 Just as the concurrent operation, this protocol implements `perform(onCollection:)`, but does so serially instead of concurrently.
-If you implement this protocol, you therefore only have to implement `perform(onItem:)`.
+If you implement this protocol, you therefore only have to implement `perform(onItem:)`, since the operation coordination is already handled.

-This protocol is completely interchangeable with `ConcurrentCollectionItemOperation`, since they have the same external interface.
-This means that if you have an implementation that performs an operation concurrently, you can make it serial just by letting it implement `SerialCollectionItemOperation` instead of `ConcurrentCollectionItemOperation`.
+This protocol is interchangeable with `ConcurrentCollectionItemOperation`, since they have the same external interface.
+This means that if you have an implementation that performs operations concurrently, you can make it serial just by letting it implement `SerialCollectionItemOperation` instead of `ConcurrentCollectionItemOperation`.

 We can easily create a serial batch operation as well: